 In July 2019, ICER held a public meeting to discuss its report on the “value” of treatments for Duchenne muscular dystrophy.
 Despite patients reporting life-changing improvements, ICER concluded the treatments were not “cost-effective.”
 During the meeting ICER President Steven D. Pearson admitted that patient advocates have no real impact on ICER’s valuation process.

 WHAT IS ICER?

 The Institute for Clinical and Economic Review, or ICER, is a private entity that creates cost analysis reports that insurance companies use to deny patients access to innovative medical treatments.

 When ICER determines a treatment is too expensive, insurance companies may choose to use that report as the basis to deny treatment.
-ICER’s access restricting reports have targeted many patient communities, including women living with cervical cancer, young boys afflicted with Duchenne Muscular Dystrophy, and patients living with lung cancer, rare diseases, diabetes, sickle cell disease, cardiovascular disease, allergies, and migraine.
+ICER’s access restricting reports have targeted many patient communities, including people suffering from Alzheimer’s disease, young boys afflicted with Duchenne Muscular Dystrophy, and patients living with lung cancer, hemophilia, rheumatoid arthritis, chronic kidney disease, or high cholesterol.